saivnct/kafka-debezium-lab-tut/6-tut-debezium-src-postgres-sink-elasticsearch.md

 ```

-Verify that record inElasticsearch is updated:
+Verify that record in Elasticsearch is updated:

 ```shell
 curl 'http://localhost:9200/customers/_search?pretty'